amarjanica/amarjanica/README.md

 ### Hi there 👋

-I’m a full-stack software developer, currently mostly active on Node, Python and React (Native).
+I’m a full-stack software developer from Croatia, I code for work and fun.

 - 👷 See some of my work experience at https://www.linkedin.com/in/anamarjanica/